 If you go, don't watch a game from one of the rooftops on Waveland (left field) or Sheffield (right field) Avenues.
 What's the point of watching a game at Wrigley Field if you're not in Wrigley Field?
 1060 W. Addison Street at Clark Street.
 Red Line to Addison.

-* U.S. Cellular Field.
-Home of the White Sox since 1991, and originally named the new Comiskey Park, they've made the Playoffs 4 times since, including winning the 2005 World Series.
+* Guaranteed Rate Field.
+Home of the White Sox since 1991, and originally named the new Comiskey Park and later U.S. Cellular Field, they've made the Playoffs 4 times since, including winning the 2005 World Series.
 333 W. 35th Street at Shields Avenue (a.k.a.
 Bill Veeck Drive), off the Dan Ryan Expressway.
 Red Line to Sox-35th.

 * Site of old Comiskey Park.
 The longtime home of the White Sox, 1910 to 1990, was across the street from the new one, at 324 W. 35th Street, is now a parking lot, with its infield painted in.
 This was the home field of Big Ed Walsh (the pitcher supposedly helped design it to be a pitchers' park), Eddie Collins, Shoeless Joe Jackson and the rest of the "Black Sox," Luke Appling, the great double-play combination of Luis Aparicio and Nellie Fox of the '59 "Go-Go White Sox," Dick Allen, the 1977 "South Side Hit Men" of Richie Zisk and Oscar Gamble, and the 1983 Division Champions of Carlton Fisk, Ron Kittle, LaMarr Hoyt and Harold Baines.